cosmos/gaia/ante/README.md

 ## Gaia Fees

-In cosmoshub, there are two types of fees:
+In the CosmosHub, there are two types of fees, both of which, are derived from the [`sdk.DecCoins`](https://github.com/cosmos/cosmos-sdk/blob/a1777a87b65fad74732cfe1a4c27683dcffffbfe/types/dec_coin.go#L158) type:
-- global fees
+- global fees (are defined at the network level, via [Gov Proposals](https://hub.cosmos.network/main/governance/proposals/))
-- min_gas_pricess
+- min_gas_prices (are specified validator node, in the `config/app.toml` configuration file)

 ### Global Fees
+Global fees are set up through governance proposal which must be voted on by validators.

+For a  [global fee](https://github.com/cosmos/gaia/blob/82c4353ab1b04cf656a8c95d226c30c7845f157b/x/globalfee/types/params.go#L54-L99) to be valid:
-Global fees are [`sdk.DecCoins`](https://github.com/cosmos/cosmos-sdk/blob/a1777a87b65fad74732cfe1a4c27683dcffffbfe/types/dec_coin.go#L158) type and globally valid.
-Global fees are set up through gov proposal.
-[Valid global fees](https://github.com/cosmos/gaia/blob/82c4353ab1b04cf656a8c95d226c30c7845f157b/x/globalfee/types/params.go#L54-L99) have to be and sorted by denom, have have nonnegtive amount, with a valid and unique denomination(denom) (i.e no duplicates), Global fees allow zero coins!
-Zero coins can help define the desired fee denoms even the chain might not charge fees.
-Each transaction (except bypass transaction) has to meet the global fees' requirement:
+- fees have to be alphabetically sorted by denomination (denom)
+- fees have to have non-negative amount, with a valid and unique denom (i.e no duplicates).

+Global fees allow denoms with zero coins or value.

+Zero value coins are used to define fee denoms, when the chain might does not charge fees.
+Each transaction (except bypass transactions) have to meet the following global fee requirements:
- - all of paidfees' denoms (except zero coins) have to be a subset of the globalfee's denom set.
+- All of the paidfees' denoms (except zero coins) have to be a subset of the globalfee's denom set.
-- paidfees contain at least one denom that is present and greater/equal to the amount of the same denom in globalfee.
+- All paidfees' contain at least one denom that is present and greater than/or equal to the amount of the same denom in globalfee.

-### query global fees
+### Query global fees
-You can query globalfee by
+You can query the network, to retreive the globalfee value, by running the following commands:
 ```shell
 gaiad q globalfee minimum-gas-prices
 # or
 gaiad q params subspace globalfee MinimumGasPricesParam
 ```
-### empty global fees  and default global fees
+### Empty global fees and default global fees
-When global fee is not setup, the query will return empty globalfee `minimum_gas_prices: []`.
+When the global fee is not setup, the query will return an empty globalfee list: `minimum_gas_prices: []`.
 Gaiad will use `0uatom` as global fee in this case.
-This is due to the Cosmoshub as default only accepts uatom as fee denom.
+This is due to the CosmosHub accepting uatom as fee denom by default.

-### setup global fees
+### Setting up global fees via Gov Proposals
-Global fee can be setup by [gov proposals](https://hub.cosmos.network/main/governance/proposals/).
+An example of setting up a global fee by a [gov proposals](https://hub.cosmos.network/main/governance/proposals/) is shown below.

 ```shell
 gov submit-legacy-proposal param-change proposal.json
 ````